 And since gold is an investment asset, when you sell your gold and make a profit, it's taxed as capital gains.
 However, depending on how you've maintained your gold, you'll have to pay taxes at the ordinary capital gains rate or at an overall rate of 28%.
 The Internal Revenue Service (IRS) considers physical holds of precious metals such as gold, silver, platinum, palladium and titanium to be capital assets specifically classified as collectibles.
 Holdings of these metals, regardless of their shape, such as bullion coins, ingot ingots, rare coins or ingots, are subject to capital gains tax.

+Converting an IRA to gold is a popular way to invest in gold and can be done with the help of a financial advisor.
 Capital gains tax is only due after the sale of such shares and if the shares were held for more than one year.
 When you sell gold coins or ingots, you should expect to receive at least 90 to 95% of the current market value.
 But with gold jewelry, you're likely to get only 70 to 80% of the fusion value.
 The difference reflects the dealer's profits, plus the cost of melting and refining gold and converting it into new jewelry or gold ingots.

 We're going to follow these three steps below.
 If you're ready to start the process, you can follow the link to sell your gold to Gainesville Coins.
 Understanding how to sell your gold safely is an often overlooked aspect of the precious metals investment process.
 Accumulating gold is obviously important, but knowing what to expect when it's time to liquidate is just as crucial.